camerahacks/lightroom-macro-pad/README.md

 Connect one of the pins on the switches to one of the ground (GND) pins on the Raspberry Pi Pico.
 The switches don't have a polarity, so you can choose which pin is connected to GND.
 There is no right or wrong.

 Connect the other free pin on the switches to a corresponding GPIO pin on the Pico.
 Take note of which switch is connected to which GPIO pin so you can edit the firmware code accordingly.
-Again, there is no right or wrong here, you can pick any of the
+Again, there is no right or wrong here, you can pick any of them.

 ## How to edit ```code.py```

-Make changes to the code block below if you will be using different pins on your board
+Make changes to the code block below if you will be using different pins on your board.

 ```python
 btn_0_pin = board.GP17